mamagoooot/STORY_wren-kellan/README.md

 **Kellan’s Rating**: ★☆☆☆☆
 > “Too many windows.
 Too much velvet.
 He tried to style me.
 I was offered a feathered scarf.
 No.”

+Kellan: “You don’t get to keep pieces of me.”
+Wren: “I’m not keeping.
+I’m looking.”

+He takes the camera.
+Looks through her shots.
+Then takes a photo of her.
+One click.
+No warning.

+Wren: "Why’d you do that?"
+Kellan: “Now we’re even.”)

+Setting:
+Late night.
+The safehouse is quiet.
+Wren can’t sleep.
+Her shoulder aches.
+The air’s too still.
+Kellan’s nearby—sitting at the table, knife in one hand, polishing it with an old shirt.

+She watches him from the doorway.

+He hasn’t said a word in over an hour.

+She quietly opens her bag.
+Takes out her camera.

+This is how she sees things.
+People.
+Truth.
+Through the lens, the noise goes quiet.
+She can frame chaos into something still.
+Something real.

+She adjusts the settings.
+Quiet as a breath.

+Raises it.

+Points it at him.

+No flash.
+No shutter.
+Not yet.

+Just… looking.

+He turns his head.
+Slowly.

+Sees the camera.

+And goes very still.

+“Put it down,” he says.
+Low.
+Flat.

+“Why?” she asks, voice barely above a whisper.

+“You don’t get to keep pieces of me.”

+“I’m not keeping.
+I’m looking.”

+Silence stretches between them.
+He doesn’t move.

+He’s going to break me, she thinks.
+This is it.
+The moment.
+I overstepped.

+But then—

+He stands.
+Crosses the room.

+Not fast.
+Not slow.
+Just... inevitable.

+He stops in front of her.

+And reaches out.

+Takes the camera from her hands.

+Holds it.
+Looks at it.
+Flips through her shots.

+Clicks back through the folder.

+Photos of street performers.
+A grandmother selling oranges.
+Her own bare feet on cobblestones.
+The morning light through cracked glass.

+He pauses.

+Turns the camera on her.

+Raises it.

+And takes the photo.

+No words.
+No warning.
+Just the click.

+She startles.

+“Why’d you do that?” she whispers.

+He hands it back.

+“Now we’re even.”

+He walks away.

+She stares down at the photo he took.

+Her face.

+Wide-eyed.
+Vulnerable.

+Seen.

+She wanted to capture him.
+Instead, he captured her.
+And that might be worse.

 ---

 #### CHAPTER 11 – "What Did I See?"